 Baby towels aren’t any different than adult towels, so don’t waste your money.
 I mean, some of them have hoods, but it’s not necessary by any means.
 If anything baby towels are better for when they’re toddlers, and you have to bribe them to take a bath by telling them they can use their trolls towel when they get out.

-Okay, so we’ve covered the things that you really don’t need for your baby.
+Okay, so we’ve covered the things that you really don’t need for your baby when you’re trying to have a baby on a budget.
 But there are a few things that are completely worth the money, that you won’t regret buying!

 New mom anxiety is a thing.
 So to save yourself from doing a bedroom check every five minutes, get a good monitor.
 Not just for bedtime, for nap time too!
 You’re able to go outside and do yard work, or go downstairs to do the laundry, or whatever else you need to do while still being able to hear and see your baby.
 Best thing ever.